Stunning Photo Storage Tips for Effortless Family Downsizing

 - Buffered paper products for paper records

-Avoid materials that can damage items over time, such as:
+Avoid materials that can damage items over time, including:

 - Rubber bands